connorcla/Escape-Dungeon-Terminal-Based/README.md

  > <img width="895" alt="Screenshot 2023-06-08 at 11 58 50 PM" src="https://github.com/cs100/final-project-jhoan070-elee-cclab002-gvasq031/assets/32427334/9eefc02f-1f07-4cbe-a45b-dadc3cb5b029">
  > <img width="590" alt="Screenshot 2023-06-08 at 11 59 25 PM" src="https://github.com/cs100/final-project-jhoan070-elee-cclab002-gvasq031/assets/32427334/ee727bd5-9e0b-4765-95b0-01f0890f12fb">
  > <img width="970" alt="Screenshot 2023-06-08 at 11 59 52 PM" src="https://github.com/cs100/final-project-jhoan070-elee-cclab002-gvasq031/assets/32427334/d4b603b2-9c60-49c4-9afc-eae5183c5705">
  > Once you defeated all enemies in the room, Player is prompt back to the Idle Room Menu.
-Now, the Player can scan choose any option from the menu to investigate the room.
+Now, the Player can choose any option from this menu to investigate the room for extra items and weapons.
  > <img width="1112" alt="Screenshot 2023-06-09 at 12 05 07 AM" src="https://github.com/cs100/final-project-jhoan070-elee-cclab002-gvasq031/assets/32427334/fea9be4d-8fac-4a73-994d-65826c23e1e5">
  > When Player is finished examining the room, pressing [5] again takes player to the next room.
-The map updates to the next room.
+The map updates to the next room and displayed to the player.
  > <img width="798" alt="Screenshot 2023-06-09 at 12 06 19 AM" src="https://github.com/cs100/final-project-jhoan070-elee-cclab002-gvasq031/assets/32427334/595dd35d-70a4-4ff6-9292-bf087cfa36b7">
- > In the event the Player looses a fight battle with one of the enemies, a message will display to the Player and the game will end bu asking the Player if they want to play again.
+ > In the event the Player looses a fight battle with one of the enemies, a message will display to the Player and the game will end by asking the Player if they want to play again.
  > <img width="753" alt="Screenshot 2023-06-09 at 12 09 40 AM" src="https://github.com/cs100/final-project-jhoan070-elee-cclab002-gvasq031/assets/32427334/8d5d8f2a-78c1-4ef9-96c6-112228264761">